Skip to main content

 Mahadevi Prabhavatigupta was the daughter of Chandragupta Vikramaditya, the granddaughter of Chakravarti Samudragupta, two of the most powerful rulers of that era.
 She was also the sister of Chandragupta’s heir, Kumaragupta.

 When Vakataka king Prithvisena I successfully conquered Vidarbha, the most prominent Gupta emperor, Chandragupta Vikramaditya, was looking to completely destroy the remaining Satraps.
 Hence, as the Vakatakas approached their borders closely, he decided on a marital alliance with the dynasty.
-Hence, his only daughter Prabhavati was given matrimony with the Vakataka heir, Rudrasena II.
+Hence, his only daughter, Prabhavati, was given in marriage to the Vakataka heir, Rudrasena II.
 Prabhavati, born to one of the greatest rulers of ancient India, Chandragupta II and his queen Mahadevi Kubernaga, who hails from the prestigious Naga household of Central India, always flaunted her Vaishnava Dharana Gotra despite being married to a Shaivite household.

 The Vakataka prince, Rudrasena II, who later ascended the Vakataka throne, and Prabhavati received much respect and prestige.
 Having married in the Shaivite Vakataka kingdom, she proudly embraced her Vaishnava lineage, granting lands, issuing coins and constructing temples dedicated to Vishnu while being in a Shaivist dynasty.
 Such was her devotion that the residents of Nandivardhana, the erstwhile capital of the Vakatakas, called her Atyanta-Bhagawad.
 More than being devoted, she was politically prolific, monetarily resplendent, witty, intelligent, and a woman with an iron will.
 Her role in saving the Vakataka dynasty became more prominent due to her sudden demise.